AgorismLabs/agorist_notes/notes/the_legend_of_anarcho_claus.md

 And that’s how Janie got to see the Other Side of the North Pole.

-[“]Damn it, A-C, I think we tripped an alarm,” roared the polar bear, studying a gauge with a needle swinging over far to the right, into a red zone.
+“Damn it, A-C, I think we tripped an alarm,” roared the polar bear, studying a gauge with a needle swinging over far to the right, into a red zone.
 “I’ll tell Rudy.”
 He grabbed the microphone in his big bear paw and made the same sort of snorting, whinnying sounds Janie had heard from Rudy.

 “And that’s Northern Canada!”
 Anarcho Claus pointed to the tundra below, lit up in the moonlight like a vast blue and white quilt of snow and brush.
 “Now comes the tricky part.
 We have to cross the dimensional barrier to Elf-Land.”

 “You mean,” Janie said, blinking her eyes, “we’re not really going to the North Pole?”

-“Not <i>your</i> North Pole, kid.”
+“Not _your_ North Pole, kid.”
 Anarcho Claus chuckled, his red cheeks flushed with amusement.
-“Not even Elves can live on <i>that</i> block of martini-chillers.
+“Not even Elves can live on _that_ block of martini-chillers.
 But there’s a neighboring dimension where we Elves have altered the environment ant and turned the poles into heavy-industrial areas, keeping pollution far away from the fertile, agricultural areas closer to the equators.
-Say–” he squinted suspiciously at the wondrous-eyed child, “You <i>did</i> say you read Science Fiction, didn’t you?”
+Say–” he squinted suspiciously at the wondrous-eyed child, “You _did_ say you read Science Fiction, didn’t you?”

 “Oh, yes,” Janie said with fervor.